Saveeza/transition-bonds-europe-gap-risk-data-policy-analysis/README.md

 ---

-## ✅ **Status**
+## 📌 Project Status

-- ✅ Article published (in German)
+- ✅ German article published
-- ✅ Repo & README created
+- ✅ Repository structure, data, visuals, and analysis notebook complete
-- 🔧 Data & advanced analysis notebook coming next
+- 🔜 More country comparisons and references coming soon

 ---

-*For questions, feedback or German summary, feel free to reach out!*
+📫 *Questions, feedback, or want the summary in German?
+Feel free to get in touch.*